AndersBennedsgaard/RESTful-Kubernetes-project/README.md

 # RESTful-Kubernetes-project

-Small shopping list REST API project that can be deployed to a Kubernetes cluster.
+Small shopping list REST API project that can be deployed to a local Kubernetes cluster.
-(K8s continuously in a CrashLoopBackOff as of now..)

-## Installation:
-Have Python, pip, and Git installed:
+(Deployment to the Kubernetes cluster is still a work in progress)

+To get the project, clone it with Git:

     git clone git@github.com:AndersBennedsgaard/RESTful-Kubernetes-project.git
     cd RESTful-Kubernetes-project/

+## Automated deployment to a Kubernetes cluster (WIP)
+Have Docker and kubectl installed, with a Kubernetes cluster running:

+    ./deploy

+The API should be accessible through http://localhost:8000 now.

+## Manual deployment
+Create a Docker image:

+    docker build -f Docker/Dockerfile -t shopping-list:latest .

+Optionally, the API can be accessed by running the Docker container (use -d to daemonize it):

+    docker run -p 8000:5000 shopping-list

+The API should be accessible through http://localhost:8000 now.

+It can now be deployed to a Kubernetes Cluster, by running:

+    kubectl apply -f Kubernetes/flask-service.yml
+    kubectl apply -f Kubernetes/flask-deployment.yml

+Again, the API should be accessible through http://localhost:8000 now if run on a local cluster.

+## Development installation
+Have Python and pip installed:

     virtualenv .
     (Linux/Mac): source bin/activate
     (Windows): Scripts/activate.bat
     pip install -r requirements.txt

-## Run API
+## Run API in development mode
 Run a development server in the terminal, which can be accessed through http://localhost:5000:

-    cd RESTful-Kubernetes-project
     (Linux/Mac): ./run_server
     (Windows): run_server.bat